Virtual MCP Servers Configuration¶

 X-Mcp-Virtualserverheader withnamespace/nameformat

-When a client includes the virtual server header, MCP Gateway filters responses to only include the specified tools.
+When a client includes the virtual server header, MCP Gateway filters responses to only include the specified tools and prompts.

 Step 1: Discover Available Tools¶